BashPink/Password-Generator/README.md

 # To be added in future update

 -Options for password parameters

--shellscript for install if needed at any point on Testing.
+-Shellscript for install if needed at any point on Testing.

+-User Interface for Android/IOS so you dont need to use a command line.